TalaikisInc/users-cubed-s3/README.md

 ## Routes

 There is only one '/' route that accepts only POST requests with defined actions.
-List of actions is listed on Postam collection.
+List of actions is listed on Postman collection.

 ## Tests